n8n-io/n8n-docs/docs/integrations/core-nodes/n8n-nodes-base.webhook.md

 While building or testing a workflow, we recommend that you use a test webhook URL.
 Using a test webhook ensures that you can view the incoming data in the Editor UI, which is useful for debugging.

-Make sure that you click on the *Execute Node* button to register the webhook before sending the data to the test webhook. **The test webhook stays active for 120 seconds.** This means that you need to send the data to the Webhook node within this time window, otherwise you need to execute the node again.
+Make sure that you select the *Execute Node* button to register the webhook before sending the data to the test webhook. **The test webhook stays active for 120 seconds.** This means that you need to send the data to the Webhook node within this time window, otherwise you need to execute the node again.

 🎥 The following playlist will help you learn how to use the Webhook node in n8n.